 L1A SAP calculations are required for all new builds to make sure your building complies with Part L building regulations in England and Wales, or Section 6 in Scotland or Part F1 in Northern Ireland.

-SAP calculations are concerned with energy efficiency and are necessary to produce an Energy Performance Certificate (EPC).
-This is part of the government’s strategy to reduce carbon emissions and tackle fuel poverty.
+These calculations are concerned with energy efficiency.
+Most importantly, they are necessary to produce an Energy Performance Certificate (EPC).
+This is part of the government’s plan to reduce carbon emissions and tackle fuel poverty.
 It is important to note that it is against the law to rent or sell a dwelling without an EPC.

-- Assessing the energy consumption of the heating systems, lighting, ventilation systems and renewable technologies
+- Understanding the energy consumption of the heating systems, lighting, ventilation systems and renewable technologies.

-UKBC will guide you through the entire process of getting L1A SAP calculations for your new build, including consultation on how to make sure your building complies with Part L building regulations.
-For more information or to arrange testing, contact us today.
+UKBC will guide you through the entire process of getting SAP calculations for your new build, including consultation on how to make sure your building complies with Part L building regulations.